 Awarding of EE BS and MS degrees

 BS and MS requirements must be satisfied separately before the corresponding degree is awarded.
 If students in the program finish the BS requirements early, they can opt to receive the BS degree without waiting until the end of the program.
 Most students completing the program so far have chosen to get their BS degree after their fourth (senior) year.
 Students who have opted for the program but must interrupt their studies can get the BS degree provided all BS requirements have been satisfied.

 Continuing beyond the MS degree

-If an integrated BS/MS student later decides to apply for admission to the Professional or Ph.D. programs at Columbia, he/she will have to satisfy all admission requirements for those programs, including the GRE.
+If an integrated BS/MS student later decides to apply for admission to the Ph.D. programs at Columbia, he/she will have to satisfy all admission requirements for those programs, including the GRE.
 Integrated BS/MS students who might want to do this should consider taking the GRE during their fourth year.

 Caution for Combined-Plan students

 Combined-plan students are required to finish their BS requirements within two years, i.e., at the end of their senior year, as part of the combined-plan program.
 That rule still applies to combined-plan students who are admitted into the Integrated BS/MS program.

 Caution concerning undergraduate financial aid and housing